Shopify/shopify-api-js/docs/migrating-to-v6.md

 Once you set up your app with the right adapter, you can follow the next sections for instructions on how to upgrade the individual methods that were changed.

 **Note 1**: the examples below are assuming your app is running using Express.js, but the library still works with different frameworks as before.

-**Note 2**: any references to "the Node-only library" generally means version 5.x or earlier versions.
-**Note 3**: in general, method calls in v6 of the library take parameter objects instead of positional parameters.
-An :exclamation: symbol will highlight where these changes have occurred below, as forgetting to migrate the parameters into parameter objects can result in confusing app behaviour.
+**Note 2**: in general, method calls in v6 of the library take parameter objects instead of positional parameters.
+A :warning: symbol will highlight where these changes have occurred below, as forgetting to migrate the parameters into parameter objects can result in confusing app behaviour.

 ## Table of contents